dwp/cms-options/README.md

 # Routing
   Separate routes files are maintained for each iteration for the prototype.

-    1. Add new routes files to app/routes using the consistent naming principles, eg - prototype(number)iteration(number).js
+    1. Add new routes files to app/routes using consistent naming principles, eg - prototype(number)iteration(number).js

     2. Update the master routes file at app/routes.js with the const name, filepath and router use (see the file, it's pretty self-explanatory)